-Occupational health focuses on improving physical health as well as the mental and social well-being of all employees.
+Occupational health focuses on improving the physical health as well as the mental and social well-being of all employees.
 To do this, an occupational health strategy must look at more than just the physical dangers in the workplace, such as machinery or close-proximity environments where germs can easily be passed from one person to another.
-It must also consider various factors such as work culture and how employees relate to each other, as well as the mental toll that work may take on individuals.
+It must also consider various factors, such as work culture and how employees relate to each other, as well as the mental toll that work may take on individuals.

 What is the main objective of occupational health?

 As previously stated, the main objective of occupational health is to improve and protect employee health in the workplace.
 This includes the physical, mental, and social health of employees in the workplace.
-The promotion and maintenance of employee health is the primary focus of occupational health and is accomplished through the improvement and maintenance of working conditions, as well as the development of a work culture centered around health and safety
+The promotion and maintenance of employee health is the primary focus of occupational health and is accomplished through the improvement and maintenance of working conditions, as well as the development of a work culture centered around health and safety.

 Many occupational health strategies focus on developing strategies that reflect the value systems adopted by the company and implementing effective managerial systems that continuously put safety first by maintaining the health and working environment of the employees.

 Implementing Occupational Health

 The best and most cost-effective way to keep workers healthy is through prevention.

 By considering objective data on injury trends, biometric information, and occupational health screening records you can anticipate potential workplace illness or injury.
 Provide your employees with educational programs that increase their health literacy.